Ditached/ARPlacementKit-Docs/docs/source/customization.rst

 This prefab should ideally only have a single *MeshRenderer* and a *MeshFilter* attached to it.

+If your model is floating too high or is inside the ground, try to adjust the "Pivot Location" setting to match the pivot point position of your model.

 A collider will also be added automatically.
 If you are unsure how to create a prefab, see the section below.
 If you are looking for an example prefab check out the sample one.